cloudnative-pg/cloudnative-pg/docs/src/recovery.md

 For recovery using volume snapshots:

-- take a consistent cold backup of the Postgres cluster from a standby through the `kubectl backup` command (see the [plugin document](kubectl-plugin.md#requesting-a-new-base-backup) for reference), which creates the necessary `VolumeSnapshot` objects (two if you have a separate volume for WALs, one if you don't)
-- recover from the above *VolumeSnapshot* objects through the `volumeSnapshots` option in the `.spec.bootstrap.recovery` stanza, as described in ["Recovery from `VolumeSnapshot` objects"](#recovery-from-volumesnapshot-objects) below
+- take a consistent cold backup of the Postgres cluster from a standby through the `kubectl cnpg backup` command (see the [plugin document](kubectl-plugin.md#requesting-a-new-base-backup) for reference), which creates the necessary `VolumeSnapshot` objects (two if you have a separate volume for WALs, one if you don't) - recover from the above *VolumeSnapshot* objects through the `volumeSnapshots` option in the `.spec.bootstrap.recovery` stanza, as described in ["Recovery from `VolumeSnapshot` objects"](#recovery-from-volumesnapshot-objects) below